emiridbest/celestiaAds/README.md

 ## Conclusion

-AreonAds is not just about ads; it's about transforming the advertising landscape.
+Celestia Ads is not just about ads; it's about transforming the advertising landscape.
 Join us on this journey towards a decentralized, transparent, and rewarding advertising ecosystem.

 # celestiaAds